 Our Prayer Life

-In this new section we offer a series of prayers, reflections and other resources as an aid to deepening our spiritual life and developing a greater understanding of the scriptures.
+In this section we offer a series of prayers, reflections and other resources as an aid to deepening our spiritual life and developing a greater understanding of the scriptures.

 In God's Presence